 We think that’s pretty reasonable - don’t you?

-Together we launched the Finished at School campaign to secure better options for young people once they turned 16.
+Together we launched the Finished at School campaign in October 2011 to secure better options for young people once they turned 16.

 What did we need to do?